Taxi Driver (1976, Martin Scorsese)

 !!
 CAUTION !!

-It’s technically a brilliant film; beautifully shot and edited, boasting one of Bernard Herrmann’s greatest post-Hitchcock scores, but like most of Scorsese’s major films, it displays a mastery of surface-level style with nothing underneath.
+It’s technically a brilliant film; beautifully shot and edited, boasting one of Bernard Herrmann’s greatest post-Hitchcock scores, but like many of Scorsese’s major films, it displays a mastery of surface-level style with nothing underneath.
 A simple-minded story about a simple-minded character, its supposed poetic broodings about the glum horrors of the New York streets are nothing more than window dressing for a giddy celebration of the things it pretends to endlessly cluck its tongue and shake its head at.
 Why else would the filthy porn theater, which is of course a meeting ground for drunks and creeps, be so lovingly detailed from its popcorn stand down to its scuzzy little seats and the blurred-down kitsch being projected?
 Why else would hammy Robert De Niro’s smug flirtation with the girl at the refreshment counter uncannily resemble Rocky threateningly chatting up Adrian?
-It’s all very cutesy; you can picture Scorsese pointing and laughing derisively at everything, which according to Albert Brooks is how he spent most of his time on the set.
+It’s all a bit cruel; you can picture Scorsese pointing and laughing derisively at everything, which according to Albert Brooks is how he spent most of his time on the set.
 Its blanket cynicism points up a central hypocrisy — it’s a moralistic film that’s in love with the nastiness it can dramatize, like a fire-and-brimstone sermon from the most squeaky-clean pulpit.
-This is why, though not even the worst of Scorsese’s most beloved efforts, it’s one of the most irritating of all classic American movies.
+This is why, though not the worst of Scorsese’s most beloved efforts, it’s one of the most irritating of all classic American movies.